 Can Cats See Fire?

 When it comes to perceiving fire, cats do not see it in the same way as humans.
-Cats have been found to have three different types of cones as humans do.
-However their color vision is not thought to be the same, and they are considered to clearly differentiate between greens and blues but is not that clear when speaking about reds.
+Cats have been found to have three different types of cones, as humans do.
+However, their color vision is not thought to be the same, and while they are considered to clearly differentiate between greens and blues, reds are less clear.

 How Do Cats See Fire?